Indicators of child sexual abuse

 Gender roles

 Gender roles and attitudes to family roles and responsibilities, domestic and family violence, sexual assault and children may be influenced by the belief that men are superior to women.
 Families may be unaware of how violence and sexual abuse is defined in Australia, and this impacts on the disclosure of child sexual abuse and actions to keep children safe.
-When assessing a child’s safety, focus on whether power and control are misused within the family, resulting in an alleged abuser or offender having access and opportunity to sexually abuse a child.
+When assessing a child’s safety, focus on whether power and control are misused within the family, resulting in an alleged abuser having access and opportunity to sexually abuse a child.

-Community reputation of an alleged abuser or offender
+Community reputation of an alleged abuser

 Patriarchal cultures where men’s voices are valued over the voices of women and children can create barriers to disclosure.
 These barriers may include fear of reprimand, fear of not being believed or of being discredited, and being disowned and isolated.
 These worries can have significant implications on a child’s disclosure, family’s response, and the child and family’s engagement with the criminal justice and child protection systems.